Daisy Bates (activist): Involvement with NAACP

 Daisy Bates immediately joined the local branch of the NAACP upon moving to Little Rock.
 In an interview she explains her history with the organization and that all her "dreams were tied with this organization".
 Her father was a member of the NAACP many years before and she recounts asking him why he joined the organization.
 She said her father would bring her back literature to read and after learning of their goals she decided to dedicate herself, too.

 In the same interview when asked what she and the organization were focused on changing, Bates responded "the whole darned system".
 However, it was after the Brown v.
 Board of Education decision that she began to focus mostly on education.

 Bates became president of The Arkansas Conference of Branches in 1952 at the age of 38.
 She remained active and was on the National Board of the NAACP until 1970.
-Due to her position in NAACP, Bates' personal life was threatened much of the time.
+Due to her position in NAACP, Bates's personal life was threatened much of the time.
 In her autobiography, Bates discussed her life as a president of the NAACP in Arkansas: